 Above: View in 1843 by Thomas Shotter Boys looking east from Blackfriars bridge towards London bridge.
 The smoke stacks of Whitefriars can be seen on the North (left) bank and of Apsley Pellatt on the South Bank.

 Welcome back to my website devoted to the History of Glass and Glassmaking in London.
 After a period of absence due to vandalism we are pleased to be able to renew this resource for all those interested in London's glass history.
-A new 2nd edition of my book A History of Glassmaking in London is on the way.
-It will bring the history up to the end of the 20th century and reveals both the change in manufacturing emphasis and its expansion from the 19th century.
+A new 2nd edition of my book A History of Glassmaking in London is now available.
+It brings the history up to the end of the 20th century and reveals both the change in manufacturing emphasis and its expansion from the 19th century.
 It is a remarkable story.

-The greatly enlarged (now over 300 pages) second edition of my book is virtually comple and will hopefully be out in 2014, although a year later than planned.
-However, it has allowed me to update and include more new information.
-As well as more illustrations and additions to the earlier years, particularly Ravenscroft's interest in making mirror plates and taking over Buckingham's Vauxhall glasshouse it has been extended to cover the changes in glassmaking in the later 19th and 20th centuries.
+The greatly enlarged (now over 300 pages) second edition of my book is now available although somewhat later than planned.
+However, it has allowed me to update and include much new information.
+As well as more illustrations and additions to the earlier years, particularly Ravenscroft's interest in making mirror plates and taking over Buckingham's Vauxhall glasshouse.
 The impression that (apart from Whitefriars) glassmaking essentially ceased in London with the closure of Apsley Pellatt is far from the truth.
-London was a major centre for new specialist industries such as lighting, heating, radio electronics, mosaics, optics, blown glassware, the machine age of bottle making and the related fizzy drinks industry as well as the birth of studio glassmaking.
-The main problem for the author has been the haphazard way in which both old and new glass factories keep turning up and rendering it difficult to establish a logical sequence.
-So keep tuned.
+London became a major international centre for new specialist industries such as lighting, heating, radio electronics, mosaics, optics, painted glass, specialist blown glassware, the machine age of bottle making and the related fizzy drinks industry as well as the birth of studio glassmaking.
+Click on the cover page opposite to get more information, take a look at some of the pages and order a copy.

 Dudley Council has agreed that the British Glass Foundation will become a Museum Trust to eventually take over the running of the brand new glass museum.
 The museum collection will be conserved and ultimately pass to the BGF A developer, Complex Developments, is offering the opportunity to move into a refurbished listed building on the White House Cone site which is opposite the historic Red House Cone site in Wordsley.
 Proposed plans for the site have now been published and can be seen through the local press.
 All this change will need money - a lot of money.
 At present the BGF has about £25,000 whereas it will need several million.
 So how all this will pan out is still in the hands of the Gods and the money market.
 The good news is that although the Red House cone has subsided a bit it has not so far fallen down.